jainaangi/100-days-coding-challenge/README.md

 📌 Day 17:Grading Students

-Problem Statement: Every student receives a grade in the inclusive range 0 from 100 to .
+Problem Statement: Every student receives a grade in the inclusive range from 0 to 100.

+📌 Day 18: Diagnol Difference

+Problem Statement: Given a square matrix, calculate the absolute difference between the sums of its diagonals.